The Hidden Cost of Commute Time That Doesn't Count

 Travel fatigue affects performance.
 Arriving at your practicum site after a stressful commute leaves you with depleted energy and reduced focus.
 Long commutes have documented effects on stress levels, sleep quality, and overall wellbeing.
 The version of yourself that arrives after ninety minutes in traffic differs from the version that walks five minutes from campus.

 Commute time competes with other responsibilities.
 Those hours spent driving or riding transit cannot be used for coursework, paid employment, family obligations, or self-care.
-For students already stretched thin, commute hours often come at the expense of sleep or study time.
+For students already balancing coursework and practicum, commute hours often come at the expense of sleep or study time.

 Scheduling flexibility decreases.
 A significant commute makes it impractical to visit your site for brief meetings or time-sensitive tasks.
 You cannot easily drop by for a thirty-minute consultation if the round trip takes two hours.
 This limits your ability to participate fully in your organization's activities.